DigitalGeographyLab/some-lingscapes/README.md

 ## Usage

 To use the scripts you need to have Python 3 installed with the required libraries.
-To install the libraries it's recommended to run `pip install requirements.txt`.
-About the libraries: __Skbio__ (a library for stats scripts) _doesn't_ work on Windows operating systems and __Pyfasttext__ can be difficult to get to work on Windows operating systems.
+It's recommended to setup a virtual python 3 environment and run `pip install requirements.txt` to install the libraries.
+After installation run the scripts on your data or on the provided dummy dataset in the recommended order.
+The dummy dataset was created for script testing.
+It contains fake captions in ten languages and randomly generated spatio-temporal characteristics.

-There's a generated dummy dataset included under utils that can be used to test the scripts.
-The dataset contains fake captions in ten languages and randomly generated spatio-temporal characteristics.
+Compatibility issues: __Skbio__ (a library for plots scripts) _doesn't_ work on Windows operating systems. __Pyfasttext__ can be difficult to get to work on Windows operating systems.

 ### Recommended order of running scripts
 1. Langid scripts (and `get_fasttext_model.py` from utils)